TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

       Because portions of the configuration are passed through :func:`eval`, use of this function may open its users to a security risk.
-      While the function only binds to a socket on ``localhost``, and so does not accept connections from remote machines, there are scenarios where untrusted code could be run under the account of the process which calls :func:`listen`.
+      While the function only binds to a socket on ``localhost``, and so does not accept connections kutoka remote machines, there are scenarios where untrusted code could be run under the account of the process which calls :func:`listen`.
 Specifically, if the process calling :func:`listen` runs on a multi-user machine where users cannot trust each other, then a